Frequently Asked Questions

 A: There is a Quiet Study Room on the upper level available on a first come, first served basis.
 The Quiet Study Room and Small Conference Room on the mid-level may be reserved.
 See the Meeting Rooms sections of this site.

 A: The Library no longer holds an annual book sale.
 If you are wondering what to do with your gently used books, here are some suggestions:

-Discover Books (www.http://www.discoverbooks.com/) collects books at Groton School for resale, redistribution or recycling.
+Discover Books (www.http://www.discoverbooks.com/) collects books at Groton School or First Parish Church in Westford for resale, redistribution or recycling.